dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/going_public.md

   - projectadmin-wizard-share
 ---

 Your project is private by default: only you can see it.
-When you're ready to start accepting responses, press the &ldquo;Share your project&rdquo; button in the alert at the top of the page.
+When you're ready to start accepting responses, press the "Share your project" button in the alert at the top of the page.

 ![The Share your project button.](../images/share_1.png)

-You can also click the &ldquo;Edit&rdquo; link in the page header, and select &ldquo;Share&rdquo; from the project wizard.
+You can also click the "Edit" link in the page header, and select "Share" from the project wizard.

 ![The Share page in the project wizard](../images/share_2.png)

 There are a few ways to take your project live:

 **Make this project private.** This is the default setting where only you can see your project.
-Press the &ldquo;Preview your landing page&rdquo; to see it on `forms.fm`.
+Press the "Preview your landing page" to see it on `forms.fm`.

 ![Make this project private setting.](../images/share_3.png)